ChnMasterOG/KmerGO2/README.md

 Decompress the file and enter the software path.

-Type these commands if you first use KmerGO:
+Type these commands if you first use KmerGO2:

-> sudo chmod +x KmerGO
+> sudo chmod +x KmerGO2

 > sudo chmod +x ./bin/*

-You can type *`./KmerGO -h`* for help message.
+You can type *`./KmerGO2 -h`* for help message.

 ### Test data